St Nicholas' Church, Uphill, Somerset

 Look out for grimacing gargoyles and scratched sundials.

 Up a steep very long grass slope to the churchyard entrance, then a sloping tarmac porch with a level entrance into a flagstone – floored porch and one step down to the nave and chancel.
+Please could visitors take care on the hill, not owned by the trust, on which the church sits.
+Sensible footwear advised.

 Facilities & Hire